 A couple of studies obtained mixed results.
 One reported that unmarried women with pets were less depressed than no-pet counterparts, but the reverse was true of unmarried men.
-And a 1999 study found no general differences in depression rates of gay and bisexual men, but that HIV-positive men with pets who had few, if any, friends were less depressed.
+And a 1999 study found no general differences in depression rates of homosexual and bisexual men, but that human immunodeficiency virus-positive men with pets who had few, if any, friends were less depressed.

 Only 5 of the 30 studies found that, as a group, pet owners suffered less from depression than people who did not live with a companion animal.”

 I hate my dog: Reddit Tips

 There are many subreddits on Reddit that are devoted to caring for pets and helping raise dogs and other pets, and there are many threads about the sentiment that “I hate my dog”.

 Here is a list of some of the curated tips from real-life Reddit users who might know what you can do if you feel like you hate your dog: